itsmeipg/mpv-config/README.md

 - MBTN_FORWARD and MBTN_BACK do not work with evafast/uosc.
 - No option in uosc to: Disable OSD text, auto scale elements and proximity by resolution.
+- uosc autoload feature does not work when file is already finished playing.